 Our findings are presented in the following tables, with the highest metric value highlighted in bold, accompanied by a detailed discussion.
 Occasional explanations of how the metrics are calculated will be provided for certain scenarios; in some cases, the scores are sufficiently self-explanatory.
-Being LLMs are probabilistic by design, multiple test runs verified the most consistently retrieved responses, regardless of variations in phrasing or style.
+Given the probabilistic nature of LLMs, multiple test iterations were conducted to identify the most consistently retrieved responses, regardless of variations in phrasing or style.

-Sections 4.1 and 4.2 will discuss the most relevant prompts where meaningful differences can be highlighted, whereas less interesting prompts, where an inability to respond or less significant differences manifested, can be consulted in the appendix.
+Sections 4.1 and 4.2 will discuss the most relevant prompts where meaningful differences can be highlighted, whereas less interesting prompts, with inconclusive results or minimal variation, can be consulted in the appendix.